binidowu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. 2-groups: This script prints all the groups the current user is part of.

 4. 3-new_owner: This script changes the owner of the file hello to the user betty.

+5. 4-empty: This script creates an empty file called hello.